All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Skin Quality During and After Fat Loss

 One of GHK-Cu's strongest value propositions in a fat loss context is its effect on skin quality.
 Rapid or significant fat loss often leaves behind loose, sagging skin that can be as distressing as the excess weight itself.
-This happens because the skin's collagen and elastin networks, which provide structural support, cannot keep pace with the volume reduction underneath.
+This happens because the skin's collagen and elastin networks, which provide structural support, can't keep pace with the volume reduction underneath.

 GHK-Cu directly addresses this by stimulating collagen types I and III, increasing elastin production, and promoting organized extracellular matrix remodeling.
 Studies of topical GHK-Cu show increased skin thickness, improved firmness, and enhanced elasticity.
 When administered systemically via injection, these effects can benefit skin throughout the body, not just where topical products are applied.